burrows99/ai-melanoma-detection/README.md

 ## Local Setup (without Docker)

-The Docker workflow is recommended and already includes PyTorch from the base image `pytorch/pytorch`.
+The Docker workflow is recommended and already includes PyTorch CPU in the image.
 PyTorch is intentionally NOT listed in `requirements.txt`.

 If you must run locally (no Docker), install PyTorch separately first, then install the rest of the requirements: